tc39/proposal-rm-builtin-subclassing/README.md

 Thus, the working hypothesis is that most of the real uses are false positives due to outdated shims, and this change is by and large web compatible.

+## Hunch by subclassing type

+- Removing Type II has the biggest compatibility risk
+- Removing Type III is likely to be compatible
+- Removing Type IV is likely to be compatible

 ## Notable libraries that break

 ### Node.js `Buffer`s and the `Buffer` [polyfill](https://github.com/feross/buffer)

 `Buffer` is a subclass of `Uint8Array`.
 Uses of `Uint8Array.prototype.map`, `Uint8Array.prototype.filter`, `Uint8Array.prototype.subarray`, and `Uint8Array.prototype.slice` will produce `Uint8Array`s in the proposed semantics instead of `Buffer`s.
 Note that `Buffer` overrides `slice`, but inherits the other three methods.

+# Exit criteria

+If removing Type III and Type IV is not web compatible, this proposal shall be withdrawn.

+If removing Type II is not web compatible (or if there is renewed consensus in TC39 to uphold developer intuition) but removing Type III and Type IV subclassing is web compatible, then this proposal shall explore alternative ways to support only Type II with less implementation and security burden.
+If no good alternative arises, and implementers deem the benefits of removing Type III and Type IV alone does not justify changing behavior, this proposal shall be withdrawn.